LIS Logo

 B. Every outpatient surgical hospital where surgical procedures are performed shall adopt a policy requiring the use of a smoke evacuation system for all planned surgical procedures that are likely to generate surgical smoke.

-C. A copy of approved policies and procedures and revisions thereto shall be made available to the OLC upon request.
+C. An outpatient surgical hospital shall provide a copy of approved policies and procedures and any subsequent revisions to the OLC upon request.

-D. Each outpatient surgical hospital shall establish a protocol relating to the rights and responsibilities of patients based on the Joint Commission on Accreditation of Healthcare Organizations Standards for Ambulatory Care (2000 Hospital Accreditation Standards, January 2000).
+D. Each outpatient surgical hospital shall establish a protocol relating to the rights and responsibilities of patients based on 42 CFR 416.50.
 The protocol shall include a process reasonably designed to inform patients of patient rights and responsibilities.
 Patients shall be given a copy of patient rights and responsibilities upon admission.

 1. The protocol may restrict the frequency and duration of visits and may require visits to be conducted virtually using interactive audio or video technology.